Ancient Techniques in Modern Design: The Roman Arch at T. Boone Pickens’ Mesa Vista Ranch

-An integral part of our curriculum as an architecture student were the ancient builders, buildings and construction techniques of the Egyptian, Etruscan, Greek, Roman and other early civilizations.
-Many years after my days in college, I was able to travel to see some of these architectural wonders, experiencing their scale and magnitude in situ.
-I am awed at the endurance of the Roman arches.
+An integral part of the curriculum of an architecture student was the study of the ancient builders, buildings, and construction techniques of the Egyptian, Etruscan, Greek, Roman and other early civilizations.
+Many years after his days in college, Steve Chambers was able to travel to see some of these architectural wonders, experiencing their scale and magnitude in situ.
+Chambers Architects is still awed at the endurance of the Roman arches.

 While arches have existed for roughly 4,000 years, the Romans were the first to effectively employ their use in the construction of bridges, monuments and buildings.
 The ingenious arch design allows the weight of structures to be evenly distributed along various supports, preventing massive buildings like the Roman Colosseum from crumbling under their own weight.
 Early engineers improved on arches by flattening the shape to create a segmental arch, repeating them at various intervals.
 This allowed for the construction of stronger supports in bridges and aqueducts, lending to their ability to create longer spans.